-States Parties are obliged to keep some form of national records for 10 years on exports of conventional arms, but can choose whether to keep records for either the authorization or the actual export.
-In Article 12(2), States Parties are encouraged but not obliged to keep records of actual imports and transit or trans-shipment authorizations.
+States Parties are obliged to keep some form of national records for 10 years on exports of conventional arms.
+Storing records electronically facilitates the keeping of records for long periods of time, and many States that keep records in electronic format do so indefinitely[although this is not required by the Treaty].
+In Article 12(2), each State Party is encouraged but not obliged to keep records of conventional arms covered under Article 2(1) that are transferred to its territory as the final destination or that are authorized to transit or trans-shipment territory under its jurisdiction.
 If such records are maintained, they must be kept for a minimum of 10 years.